VVEIRD/TabletopSoundboard/help/Create a Spotify App.md

 Click on save and your done setting up your spotify app.

-Now click on Login in your ESD Soundboard App and if the login was successful, click on save.
-Fater that your Spotify Playlist should be present when you edit themes of Soundboards.
+Now click on Login in the Options panel of your ESD Soundboard App and if the login was successful, click on save.
+After that your Spotify Playlists should be present when you edit the themes of your Soundboards.